 For hoteliers, the well-being and health of guests and staff are of the utmost importance.
-In the wake of COVID-19 and rising hygienic concerns, what additional precautionary measures should hotels take to protect the health integrity of its environment?
+In the wake of rising hygienic concerns, what additional precautionary measures should hotels take to protect the health integrity of its environment?
+Here are 5 steps to enhancing hotel housekeeping in a post-pandemic world:

 Step 1: Assess your Current Plan of Action and Cleaning Regimen